Dipendra Singh Airee: Career

+International career

-He was a member of Nepal's squad for the 2018 ICC World Cricket League Division Two tournament.
+Airee was a member of Nepal's squad for the 2018 ICC World Cricket League Division Two tournament.

 In July 2018, Airee was named in Nepal's squad for their One Day International (ODI) series against the Netherlands.
 These were Nepal's first ODI matches since gaining ODI status during the 2018 Cricket World Cup Qualifier.

 He made his Twenty20 International (T20I) on 29 July 2018 in the 2018 MCC Tri-Nation Series, against the Netherlands.
 He made his ODI debut for Nepal against the Netherlands on 1 August 2018.

 In August 2018, Airee was named in Nepal's squad for the 2018 Asia Cup Qualifier tournament.
 In October 2018, he was named in Nepal's squad in the Eastern sub-region group for the 2018–19 ICC World Twenty20 Asia Qualifier tournament.
 In June 2019, he was named in Nepal's squad for the Regional Finals of the 2018–19 ICC T20 World Cup Asia Qualifier tournament.

 He made his first-class debut on 6 November 2019, for Nepal against the Marylebone Cricket Club (MCC), during the MCC's tour of Nepal.
 Later the same month, he was named as the vice-captain of Nepal's squad for the 2019 ACC Emerging Teams Asia Cup in Bangladesh.
 He was also named in Nepal's squad for the cricket tournament at the 2019 South Asian Games.
 Nepal won the bronze medal, after beating the Maldives by five wickets in the third-place playoff match.
 In September 2020, he was one of eighteen cricketers to be awarded with a central contract by the Cricket Association of Nepal.

 In December 2021, Airee and Gyanendra Malla were sacked as vice-captain and captain, respectively, over disciplinary issues, with the Cricket Association of Nepal (CAN) appointing Sandeep Lamichhane as the new national captain.